ViswesG/Web/README.md

 # Web
 web development
-create your own web site using html abd css
+create your own web site using html and css